A Travel Price Comparison for Families, Couples, and Backpackers Amsterdam vs. Denver for Nightlife, Backpackers, Attractions, and Couples

 Amsterdam is a great place to explore.
 It is common to spend a weekend here.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.

-You'll find shopping and skiing around the suburban destination of Denver.
+You'll find shopping and skiing around the sprawling destination of Denver.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

 Five days in Amsterdam or Denver?